 Now this isn’t the highly stylized wedding video that the pros do.
 But it also means you won’t have a pesky video production team at your wedding making it seem like you’re on a film set instead of a wedding.

 I had one couple that requested a photo booth ten-minutes before the reception began.
 Thankfully I had an assistant who set everything up and we were able to make it happen for the couple.
-Since then I’ve done a few more photo booths and figured out some of the kinks.
+Since then I’ve done many more photo booths and figured out some of the kinks.
 I don’t charge a lot for these photo booths because they are very DIY and the couple provides the props.
 But I can easily set up a camera and an off-camera flash with umbrella with an infrared shutter button.
 They are a lot of fun and provide a few hours of entertainment for your guests.
 I’ll include the edited pictures in the wedding book and give them to you for sharing with your guests.

 What I expect From You

 After you have hired me I will send you a contract.
 Sign it and send my retainer fee, which is half of the total wedding fee ($1,300).
 This allows me to save the date of your wedding for only you.
 The rest of the payment will be due at the wedding.
 You will receive the pictures, book, and thumb drive within a month past the wedding, most often much sooner.
 Books take a little longer, around 2-4 months.
 I work very hard after the wedding to get you quality images as soon as possible.
 This is the bulk of my work.